Kitten Cannibalism: Report Shows ‘Questionable’ Government Experiments

 An unnerving report about to be released by a government watchdog group reveals that United States scientists purchased hundreds of dogs and cats for the purpose of troubling experiments including feeding cats to one another, NBC News reports.
 Many of the animals were bought from Asian meat markets of the exact variety that Congress condemned last year for dealing in dogs and cats to be used as meat around the world.

 “It’s crazy,” remarked Jim Keen, a former scientist who now works with the White Coat Waste Project, an organization that monitors government programs involving animal testing.
-“Cannibal cats, cats eating dogs — I don’t see the logic.”

 The watchdog group was able to discover the disturbing experimentation through publicly available reports released by the United States Department of Agriculture (USDA).
 Keen worked as a scientist with the USDA previously.